 - Integration with 3rd Party Apps, like, Google Calendar, even Gmail and other Google Apps.

-Best part about Teamwork Project Management tool, is that it readily available Zapier integration, which opens up wide integration of advanced web applications.
+The best part about Teamwork Project Management tool is that it readily available Zapier integration, which opens up the wide integration of advanced web applications.

 Basecamp Alternative – Wrike